Roxas (Kingdom Hearts): Characteristics

-Physically, Roxas resembles Ventus due to him being present in Sora's heart when Roxas was born.
+Physically, Roxas resembles Ventus due to his presence in Sora's heart during Roxas's birth.
 Due to his nature as a Nobody, he is an "empty shell" of Sora, created after he sacrifices his heart and becomes a Heartless during the events of Kingdom Hearts.
 As a result, despite his teenage appearance, Roxas is one day short of a year old when he rejoins Sora in Kingdom Hearts II.
 As a civilian, he wears a white jacket over a black jacket as well as white trousers.
 As a member of Organization XIII, he wears a hooded black coat that covers most of his body.
-His weapon is the Keyblade known as the Kingdom Key (キングダムチェーン, Kingudamu Chēn), which resembles a skeleton key with a silver keychain extending from the hilt and a Mickey Mouse token on the end of it.
+His weapon is the Kingdom Key (キングダムチェーン, Kingudamu Chēn), a Keyblade that resembles a skeleton key with a silver keychain extending from the hilt and a Mickey Mouse token on the end of it.
 In 358/2 Days, the player can modify Roxas' Keyblade using the game's panel system.
-Roxas gains the ability to dual wield Keyblades after leaving Organization XIII, and exclusively uses the weapon's Oathkeeper (約束のお守り, Yakusoku no Omamori) and Oblivion (過ぎ去りし思い出, Sugisarishi Omoide) forms for each.
+Roxas gains the ability to dual wield Keyblades after leaving Organization XIII, and exclusively uses the weapon's Oathkeeper (約束のお守り, Yakusoku no Omamori) and Oblivion (過ぎ去りし思い出, Sugisarishi Omoide) forms for each hand.

 Roxas' personality changes significantly across the series because, when he is first introduced, he has fake memories that make him believe he is a normal teenager and spends most of his time with his friends.
 After learning that he is Sora's Nobody and remembering his past, Roxas gives up his existence so that Sora can continue to exist, but expresses happiness for his fate.
 Unlike other Nobodies, Roxas lacks the memories of his human counterpart, causing his personality to develop separately from Sora.